 This series of monthly seminars in various disciplines serves as a platform for the dissemination and discussion of current research within the department.
 The series in Molecular Pharmacology and Pharmacokinetics (MPPK) comprises trainees and other personnel from the Angers, Bendayan and Cummins groups.
 Up to three graduate students will be scheduled to speak at each event.
 Where possible, presentations on the same day will be from different laboratories.
 Each speaker’s supervisor must be present – therefore students must ensure that their supervisors are available before scheduling their presentations.

 - to promote awareness of the work undertaken by different research groups within the area of MPPK, and thereby to promote interaction and collaboration among their members,

 - to provide students with an opportunity to organize their data, present their results, enhance their skills at oral communication and develop their ability to defend their ideas in a public forum,

 - to provide feedback by way of anonymous assessments submitted by students in the audience, and in a meeting of the speakers, PIs and supervisors immediately following the presentations.

 The schedule of seminars for each academic year will be posted on Quercus and updated as required.
-Pizza and soft drinks will be provided at each event.

 The success of the course depends upon full participation by supervisors and graduate students.
 Attendance is compulsory for all students in their first year, last year and every year in between.
 Attendance will be monitored by means of the forms that are used to evaluate the presentations, which must be completed by all students present (see below).